 Attractions and CultureTraditionally known as the Riegelmann Boardwalk, the Brighton Beach Boardwalk is a wide promenade that offers access to beaches along the Atlantic Ocean.
 Covered in wood, this historic boardwalk has plenty of benches that offer great views of the sand, waves and the sky.
 Various restaurants, vendors and other businesses also line some parts of this popular walkway along the ocean.
 Open on a seasonal schedule, the well-maintained beach at Brighton Beach has plenty of space for locals and out-of-town visitors.
 The Brighton Beach Boardwalk connects to the Coney Island Boardwalk, which includes the New York Aquarium, Luna Park amusement complex and the MCU Park, which is the home of the Brooklyn Cyclones.
 All of these popular attractions are just a short walk away from Brighton Beach.
 Featuring more than 1,300 seats, the Master Theater is the premier entertainment venue in the district.
 This theatre often hosts musicians and other entertainers from Russia, Israel and Europe.
 From concerts and theatrical productions to stand-up comedy and seminars, this indoor landmark offers some of the most exciting cultural events in Brooklyn.
 Situated on the calm waters of Sheepshead Bay, the Holocaust Memorial Park reflects the strong Jewish demographics of Brighton Beach.
 Officially managed by the NYC Parks and Recreation Department, this public space was established in 1986 by mayor Ed Koch, who was Jewish.
 As the name implies, Holocaust Memorial Park commemorates the victims of atrocities that were committed by Nazi Germany during World War II.
 A tall smokestack and an array of markers stand as potent symbols of one of the worst tragedies in modern human history.
 If you'd like to get an authentic taste of Russian culture in NYC, then Brighton Beach is the ideal destination.
 This district is home to dozens of restaurants, cafes and other eateries that serve traditional Russian and Eastern European dishes.
 Small grocery shops, pharmacies and other retailers also carry large selections of imported products from Russia.
 From vodka and caviar to zefir and borscht, you'll find a large selection of items in Brighton Beach that are commonly sold in Russian supermarkets.
 Click to book your Brooklyn Hop-On Hop-Off Bus Tour.

 Location and TransportationBrighton Beach occupies a significant oceanfront portion of Coney Island, a peninsula in the southern part of Brooklyn.
 Carrying eastbound and westbound vehicle traffic, Brighton Beach Avenue is perhaps the most important thoroughfare in the heart of this district.
-Elevated rail tracks also stretch above most of this busy street that runs through the central portion of the neighbourhood.
+Elevated rail tracks also stretch above most of this busy street that runs through the central portion of the neighborhood.
 Served by the B and Q trains of the New York City Subway, the Brighton Beach station offers convenient access to the main commercial area.
 The Q train also stops at the Ocean Parkway station in the district's southwestern corner.
 Metropolitan Transportation Authority (MTA) buses navigate Brighton Beach Avenue, Ocean Parkway, Neptune Avenue and several other main roads throughout the Brighton Beach.
-The northern perimeter of the neighbourhood is marked by the Belt Parkway, which is a highway that links Brooklyn with Queens.
+The northern perimeter of the neighborhood is marked by the Belt Parkway, which is a highway that links Brooklyn with Queens.
 This limited-access highway also leads to Nassau County in Long Island.
 Lined with dense housing units, Brighton Beach has a pedestrian-friendly layout that caters to the local residents, who mostly prefer to walk to local businesses.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.